"The Wonderful World of William Steinway"

 There are some people in life who leave you forever better for having encountered them, no matter how brief or long the time shared; people who enrich your outlook, metaphorically speak your language, and share with you an enthusiasm or mission.
 Henry Ziegler Steinway was such a person in my life—one of several who came to me through Astoria and the “Wonderful World of William Steinway.”

-I invite visitors to the Web site and exhibition to find their own reverberations in the Steinway story.
+I invite visitors to the Web site to find their own reverberations in the Steinway story.
 Do you have a connection to the Astoria section of Queens or the Steinway & Sons piano factory?
 Which aspects of Astoria history most resonate with you?

 Anna Karvellas is the Managing Editor of the William Steinway Diary Project at the National Museum of American History.